 - To make this subject accessible and interesting to all citizens and the general reader, without oversimplifying the issue or being inaccurate.

-- To present information that advances public understanding about the complexities of healthy gardens and landscapes—including soil relationships, climate issues, and other factors.
+- To present information that advances public understanding about the complexities of healthy gardens and all landscapes— including soil relationships, climate issues, and other factors.

 - To motivate you to help control invasive plants and to give you links to the information needed to do so.

-We welcome your feedback, suggestions for future site development, materials to be considered for inclusion, better information, and corrections.
+We also welcome your feedback and suggestions for future site development, materials to be considered for inclusion, and any new or better information.
+And of course we appreciate any corrections.